Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

 Saving energy and using energy more efficiently are two main factors involved in creating a sustainable energy supply for the future.
-This can be achieved by integrating energy-saving products and solutions in buildings, industry and, transportation.
+This can be achieved by integrating energy-saving products and solutions in buildings, industry and transportation.
 Even household appliances offer opportunities for improving efficiency.
 Modern smart home appliances use less than half as much energy as appliances from the 1990s.
-The potential is still far from fully exploited.
+The potential is by far not yet exploited.